 The fiscal responsibility for suppression costs on an escaped prescribed fire that was ignited by, managed at the direction of, or under the supervision of one or more of the Parties to this Agreement shall be agreed upon and documented in an incident-specific cost apportionment agreement.

-Once a prescribed fire is declared a wildfire, the Protecting Agency FMO will assume operational control of the wildfire with the collaboration of Jurisdictional Agency, the Burn Boss, and the contingency IC.
-A wildfire number will be assigned and all wildfire management costs will be charged to that number.Decision support documentation is required regardless of fire cause.
+Once a prescribed fire is declared a wildfire, the Protecting Agency will assume operational control of the wildfire and assign an IC.
+The IC will collaborate with the Jurisdictional Agency and the Burn Boss to manage the wildfire.
+A wildfire number will be generated and all wildfire management costs will be charged to that number.
 The acreage burned after the prescribed fire was declared a wildfire is reported as wildfire acreage in the final fire report.
-Reference Section V.E below for decision process requirements.
-As dictated by individual agency policy, the Jurisdictional Agency Administrator is responsible for conducting the appropriate level of investigation when a prescribed fire is declared a wildfire.
+Decision support documentation is required regardless of fire cause.
+Reference Section V.E for decision process requirements.
+When a prescribed fire is declared a wildfire, the Jurisdictional Agency Administrator is responsible for conducting any reviews dictated by individual agency policy.

 Surveillance and Monitoring

 Periodic surveillance/monitoring of unstaffed fires in order to evaluate fire behavior and threats will continue for the duration of the incident.
-Surveillance/monitoring frequency will be coordinated between the Protecting Agency and the Jurisdictional Agency; both agencies will notify the appropriate interagency fire dispatch center prior to departure of surveillance/monitoring flights.
+Surveillance/monitoring frequency will be coordinated between the Protecting Agency and the Jurisdictional Agency.

 Monitoring for fire effects and research purposes is at the Jurisdictional Agency’s discretion.
 The Jurisdictional Agency will coordinate with the Protecting Agency FMO and notify the Interagency Fire Dispatch Center prior to departure of a monitoring flight over on-going incidents.

-flights, monitoring actions or visits to the wildfire, or within the vicinity of the fire, will be coordinated with the local dispatch center as well as the on-site Incident Commander and Protecting Area FMO.
+All flights, monitoring actions, or other visits to the vicinity of an active wildfire will be coordinated with the local dispatch center, the on-site Incident Commander, and the Protecting Area FMO.
+The dispatch center will be notified prior to departure for the fire area.

 Overwintering Fires